cseptesting/floatcsep/docs/examples/case_e.rst

 Post-Process
 ~~~~~~~~~~~~

-    Additional options for post-processing can set using the ``postproc_config`` option.
+    Additional options for post-processing can set using the ``postprocess`` option.

     .. literalinclude:: ../../examples/case_e/config.yml
        :language: yaml